a4lg/ffuzzy/ffuzzy/data/testsuite/generate-small.md

 | `NN`          | Two digits between `01` and `14` representing the final file size |

-Those files will not trigger any piece splitting (at all) and all except 14-bytes `nopiece-behavior-14.bin` does not make the final rolling hash value zero.
+Those files will not trigger any piece splitting (at all) and all except 14 bytes `nopiece-behavior-14.bin` does not make the final rolling hash value zero.